 A "High-Risk Zone": the Government Lends a Hand

-Colombian Senator Jorge Robledo regards the government’s concern for Marmato’s safety as suspicious, given that “millions of Colombians are living at risk” of geological instability.
+Colombian Senator Jorge Robledo has been critical of the government's treatment of Marmato.
+He regards the state's concern for Marmato's safety suspicious, given that "millions of Colombians are living at risk" of geological instability.

-Robledo believes the real motives for displacing Marmato is for Colombia Goldfields’ mining project.
-If this is the case, he argues, “those costs should be assumed by the company, which would be enriched by the eradication.”
-With the declaration of a “high-risk zone,” however, the Colombian government, not the company, will pay for relocation.
-The government has built a new school, hospital, mayor’s office, and several small, tin-roofed dwellings in the neighbouring community of El Llano, the proposed ‘New Marmato’.
+Robledo protests that if the real motives for displacing Marmato are for a mining project, "those costs should be assumed by the company, which would be enriched by the eradication."
+With the declaration of a "high-risk zone," the Colombian government, not the company, would pay for relocation.

-Prior to the 2006 landslide, Ian M. Park, president of the Compañía Mineras de Caldas, the Colombia Goldfields subsidiary, stated “we are willing to help the community but with the help of the government, because I’m not going to take the entire social responsibility.”
-The company has since hired a sociologist and contracted an NGO to promote alternative economic activity, such as agricultural production and tourism.
+Prior to the 2006 landslide, Ian M. Park, president of the Compañía Mineras de Caldas, stated "we are willing to help the community but with the help of the government, because I'm not going to take the entire social responsibility."

-As the consolidation of property in Marmato nears completion, it is thought that unemployment and misery will force those who remain in the town, those not directly involved in the mining economy, to leave behind their businesses, schools and homes – not to mention their history, culture and identity – to join the nearly four million displaced Colombians that currently surround the country’s metropolitan centres.
-Relocation to El Llano would place the community within walking distance to an open-pit mine and is thus widely rejected.
+The secrecy surrounding the plans of Colombia Goldfields has led some to believe that Marmateños are victims of speculative capital.
+As the consolidation of property in Marmato nears completion, it is thought that unemployment and misery will force those who remain in the town, those not directly involved in the mining economy, to leave behind their businesses, schools and homes – not to mention their history, culture and identity – to join the nearly four million displaced Colombians that currently surround the country's metropolitan centres.

-“If they are doing this to Marmato,” states Senator Robledo, “they can do this to any community in Colombia.”
-Robledo believes the Canadian multinational is participating in setting a dangerous precedent.
+"If they are doing this to Marmato," states Senator Robledo, "they can do this to any community in Colombia."
+The Canadian multinational is participating in setting a dangerous precedent.